jaimekuei/rl-chess-nova-ims/README.md

 For `ubuntu` and `windows` users you need to past the stockfish path in the root folder of the project and pass the `--stock-fish-path` or `-sfpath` when run.
 Ex.: `--stock-fish-path 'stockfish_15.1_linux_x64_avx2/stockfish-ubuntu-20.04-x86-64-avx2'`

+## What are the possible arguments?

+`--file or -f`: configuration file name.
+`--config-strategy or -c`: used to choose the configured strategy within the configuration file.
+`--version or -v`: used to select the learn version.
+`--so-type or -so`: used to choose the user's operating system between 'ubuntu', 'macos' and 'windows'.
+`--checkpoint or -ch`: when set to true, retrieves the last checkpoint made for a specific configuration.
+`--stock-fish-path or -sfp`: used when the OS is Windows or Ubuntu, specifies the path to the Stockfish folder.

 ## How to run locally the learning process for the agents?